How Mentors Can Prepare Your Future Workforce

 “No matter your industry, your employees are your company’s real competitive advantage.
 They’re the ones making the magic happen – so long as their needs are being met.” – Richard Branson

 Over the course of a career, good mentors become deeply trusted by their mentees and become pillars of support and guidance, helping to nurture and guide their careers.
 Research shows that mentoring is the top talent management practice associated with positive business outcomes.
-It is a strategic tool that, when used correctly, can shape and mould the culture of the organization to drive business outcomes and boost employee engagement.
+It is a strategic tool that, when used correctly, can shape and mold the culture of the organization to drive business outcomes and boost employee engagement.
 Mentoring creates strong, empowered and driven leaders who can carry the business forward and are instrumental in succession planning for the organization.

 With targeted mentoring programs, L&D teams are matching the more experienced leader with a potential star employee to upskill even faster.
-By pairing ambitious, hard-working employees with internal subject matter experts, organizations not only preserve valuable knowledge within the company but also sow the seeds of future leaders.
+By pairing ambitious, hard-working employees with internal subject matter experts, organizations not only preserve valuable knowledge within the company, but also sow the seeds of future leaders.

 - Deploy a structured mentorship program that trains senior leaders on how to be mentors.

-- Focus on soft skills - while internal senior leaders may have years of experience, some may require a refresher on the art of listening or how best to share their experiences.
+- Focus on soft skills.
+While internal senior leaders may have years of experience, some may require a refresher on the art of listening or how best to share their experiences.
 The same is true for reverse mentorship.

-- Give mentorship programs long term support and don’t be eager for quick returns on investment.
+- Give mentorship programs long-term support and don’t be eager for quick returns on investment.
 Set mid-level goals that start to drive ROI.

 - Ensure fair and diverse inclusion into the program.